All information here can be translated through Google Translate. You can find this feature at the bottom of each page of this site.

 Change4Life, the government service aimed at helping families be healthier and happier, has lots of quick and easy family meals and meal planning ideas.

 Staying active is more important than ever, both for your physical and mental health, but it can be hard to do as much as you would like.
-If you’re fit and well, and showing no symptoms of coronavirus, you can go outside for one form of exercise a day, such as a run, walk or cycle – alone or with members of your household.
+If you’re fit and well, and showing no symptoms of coronavirus, you can go outside for exercise, such as a run, walk or cycle – alone, with members of your household or with one other person not from your household (preschool children can also accompany you and don’t count towards the one person limit).
 You must follow social distancing guidelines to help protect yourselves and those most at risk – so stay at least 2m (6ft) away from others.

 To stay fit and healthy, it is recommended that you get at least 150 minutes of moderate physical activity a week, or around 20 to 30 minutes a day.
 Plus, you should aim to do strengthening and balance exercises at least 2 days a week.
 There are still plenty of ways you can build movement and exercise into your day when you are at home.